Male UMF skier at mountain

 Internships – Real-World Experience in the Outdoor Recreation Industries

-At UMF you can find out, first-hand, what it’s like to work in Outdoors-focused fields while you learn valuable career skills and develop a strong network of professional contacts.
+At UMF you will find out, first-hand, what it’s like to work in Outdoors-focused fields while you learn valuable career skills and develop a strong network of professional contacts.

 Here’s a short list of where our Outdoor Recreation Business Administration students have recently interned: